department-of-veterans-affairs/vagov-content/pages/education/how-to-apply.md

       title: Vocational Rehabilitation and Employment (VR&E)
       description: If you have a service-connected disability that limits your ability to work or prevents you from working, find out if you can get VR&E benefits and services—like help exploring employment options and getting more training if required.
     - url: /careers-employment/education-and-career-counseling/
-      title: Educational and Career Counseling
+      title: Educational and career counseling
       description: If you’re leaving active service soon, find out how to get free educational and career counseling (also called Chapter 36).
     - url: /careers-employment/veteran-owned-business-support/
-      title: Register Your Veteran-Owned Small Business
+      title: Register your Veteran-owned small business
       description: If you have—or want to start—your own business, we can help.
 Register to do business with VA and get support for your Veteran-owned small business.
     - url: /careers-employment/family-resources/
-      title: Explore Resources for Military and Veteran Family Members
+      title: Explore resources for military and Veteran family members
       description: Find out how the Veterans Employment Center can help spouses and other family members access valuable career resources.
 widgets:
   - root: react-applicationStatus